jeet1418/AstroOps/README.md

-**Note:** This project is a copy of `opentelemetry-demo`.
-Thanks to the team and contributors for opensourcing this wonderful demo project.
-Definitely one of the best on internet.
+**Note:** AstroOps is based on the `opentelemetry-demo` application.
+The original application and microservices are provided by the OpenTelemetry project.
+AstroOps focuses on building the DevOps, infrastructure, CI/CD, GitOps, and observability platform around the application.

 <!-- markdownlint-disable-next-line -->
 # <img src="https://opentelemetry.io/img/logos/opentelemetry-logo-nav.png" alt="OTel logo" width="45"> AstroOps